R: Racing Evolution

-R: Racing Evolution (R: Racing in Europe) is a racing video game released on the GameCube, PlayStation 2 and Xbox by Namco.
-It is a spin-off of the Ridge Racer series.
-Unlike the latter, the game uses licensed racecars rather than fictional vehicles featured in the franchise.
-The Xbox version is not compatible with Xbox 360.
-The GameCube version features Pac-Man VS as a separate disc.
+R: Racing Evolution, released as R: Racing in PAL territories, is a 2003 racing simulation video game developed and published by Namco.
+It was released on the GameCube, PlayStation 2 and Xbox.
+It is a spin-off of the Ridge Racer series, released over three years after Ridge Racer V; unlike the main series, R: Racing Evolution is a simulator or simcade, and uses licensed racecars rather than fictional vehicles.
+The game centers around the character Rena Hayami in her career as a professional racing driver, and her rivalry with veteran driver Gina Cavalli, in a cinematic and story-driven plot.
+It received generally mixed reviews from critics.

 Gameplay

-R-Racing: Evolution is a racing game featuring over 33 licensed cars from various motorsports series (such as the JGTC, WRC, and the 24 Hours of Le Mans), and in-depth configuration options such as adjusting the brakes, front-wheel stabilizers, and car weight.
+R: Racing Evolution is a racing game featuring over 33 licensed cars from various motorsports series (such as the JGTC, WRC, and the 24 Hours of Le Mans), and in-depth configuration options such as adjusting the brakes, front-wheel stabilizers, and car weight.
 Other features concerning gameplay include drifts, Nitro adjustments, and individual classes and attributes for every car.
 The game also features a system referred to as the pressure meter, a gauge that is displayed above every car which fills up as the player gets closer to a rival car; the higher the meter, the greater the likelihood that the AI will make a critical mistake.
 Most of the time, when the player overtakes an NPC, it will trigger a dialog, complimenting your movements, and it might also trigger a dialog when the pressure meter is full/half-full, with the opponent slowly feeling the pressure, ending up, most likely, screaming out of control.

 The game offers a story mode where the player follows the racing career of Rena Hayami as she struggles to deal with the busy life of a professional race car driver and the politics of the sport.
 The mode features 14 chapters, in which the player earns new cars, RP points for new purchases, and views pre-rendered cutscenes preceding every chapter.

 Other modes include the usual racing game fare: single races, time attacks, a versus mode, and car customization.